adam-arold/functional-programming-jargon/README.md

 # Functional Programming Jargon

-> This document is a port of the original [Functional Programming Jargon](https://github.com/hemanth/functional-programming-jargon) to the **Kotlin** programming language.
-Feel free to read the original if you are looking for a Javascript version.
+> This document is a port of the original [Functional Programming Jargon](https://github.com/hemanth/functional-programming-jargon)
+> to the **[Kotlin](https://kotlinlang.org/)** programming language.
+Feel free to read the original if you are
+> looking for a Javascript version.

 Functional programming (FP) provides many advantages, and its popularity has been increasing as a result.
 However, each programming paradigm comes with its own unique jargon and FP is no exception.
 By providing a glossary, we hope to make learning FP easier.

-The examples are presented in Kotlin.
+This document improves upon the original one with real world code examples which will make the concepts much easier to understand.

 **Table of Contents**